2 Guardsmen Critical in 'Targeted' D.C. Shooting; Suspect Held

-Two members of West Virginia's National Guard were shot Wednesday in downtown Washington, D.C., just blocks from the White House.
+Two members of West Virginia's National Guard are in critical condition after being shot Wednesday in downtown Washington, D.C., just blocks from the White House.

 A suspect shot during the incident is in custody with injuries that are not believed to be life-threatening.
 Police said they have yet to find a motive.
 D.C.
 Mayor Muriel Bowser described it as a "targeted shooting."